 The IO may consider public comment when making an independent assessment whether an objection is warranted.
-The IO will have access to comments from the appropriate time period, running through the Initial Evaluation period until the close of the deadline for the IO to submit an objection.
+ICANN will submit comments to the IO from the appropriate time period, running through the Initial Evaluation period until the close of the deadline for the IO to submit an objection.

 Selection - The IO will be selected by ICANN, through an open and transparent process, and retained as an independent consultant.
-The Independent Objector will be an individual with considerable experience and respect in the Internet community, unaffiliated with any gTLD applicant.
+The Independent Objector will be an individual with have considerable experience and respect in the Internet community, unaffiliated with any gTLD applicant.